hwp9000/discord.js/README.md

 ```
 let config = {};
 ```
-2. Now we need to grab our bot token that coppied before:
+2. Now we need to grab our bot token:

 ```
 let config ={